New Mexico Competitor Comparison: Sunpro Solar

 Go Solar Group’s preferred solar panel is the Axitec 315 watt AXIblackpremium half-cell solar panel.
 These 60-cell monocrystalline solar panels are about 5 feet by 3 feet.
 Premium solar panels from LG, Solaria, and Silfab are also available.

 The inverter transduces the direct current of the sun’s rays into an alternating current, making the energy garnered from the sun usable within the home.
 The more efficient your inverter, the more efficient your solar panels’ production.

 There are three main inverter types on the market right now.
-These include string inverters, microinverters, and optimized string inverters.
-Which one to use depends on the customer’s available unshaded space on their roofs and budget.
+These include string inverters, microinverters and optimized string inverters.
+Which one to use depends on the customer’s available unshaded space on their roofs, and their budget.

 Sunpro and the Enphase Inverter

 Enphase is a microinverter, which means there is an inverter on the back of each solar panel.
 These inverters are great for solar arrays that experience partial shade but can be difficult to maintain and are frequently expensive.

 The SolarEdge is an optimized string inverter.
 It uses DC power optimizers to boost power from each solar panel to help mitigate partial shading issues and enhance module monitoring capabilities of the string inverter.

 Understanding the Importance of Battery Backup

 While solar homes can produce power when the sun is shining, they don’t store excess solar for when the sun is down.
 Having some form of energy storage is important for solar homes because it allows them to store and use excess solar energy for use during an outage or in the evening.

 There is a wide range of energy storage options.
 However, lithium-ion batteries provide the most power per unit of space, which is important for residential storage solutions.